What to do in tighter lending conditions

 One day, strong market conditions were a bad thing, and then the next, softer prices are suddenly concerning.

 This time around, though, there is the added complexity of the lending environment, which has made it tougher for many would-be homeowners and investors to secure finance.

-As I’ve written about before (LINK TO APRA STORY), there are more finance hoops to jump through because of a variety of regulatory restrictions placed on lenders – and especially the Big Four.
+As I’ve written about before, there are more finance hoops to jump through because of a variety of regulatory restrictions placed on lenders – and especially the Big Four.

 So how do you improve your chances of success in today’s tighter lending conditions?